moj-analytical-services/rpackage_training/README.md

 ### 3. Create the package

-The following {usethis} function will structure your current working directory as an R package (you will need to overwrite what is already there wehn prompted):
+The following {usethis} function will structure your current working directory as an R package (you will need to overwrite what is already there when prompted):
 ```R
 usethis::create_package(getwd())
 ```